“Better than a thousand days of diligent study is one day with a great teacher.”

 The following dates are important:

-- Wednesday, October 31: Connect, Create, and Move Day
+- Thursday, October 31: Tentative Connect, Create, and Move Day

 Parents are given so many papers to complete at the beginning of each school year.
 I know they each take a few minutes.
 Please make sure to send back all paperwork as soon as possible.
-We are required to get the RSU MSAD 54 Parent/Guardian Economically Disadvantaged Survey 2018-19 (pink form) from every family.
-By completing the form you help our school qualify for funding and ensure that all students will continue to receive a free breakfast and lunch.
+We are required to get the RSU MSAD 54 Parent/Guardian Economically Disadvantaged Survey 2019-20 (blue form) from every family.
+By completing the form, you help our school qualify for funding and ensure that all students will continue to receive a free breakfast and lunch.

 Scientists now know that brains can be strengthened by struggling with hard work in a supportive environment.
 As you walk through Bloomfield you should hear that we are all working on having a growth mindset.
 This means that we will be saying things such as “I can do it!”